rm8020/mahabharata/TheStory/context.md

    * I will need lot of iterations and corrections
    * but this option means I can start immediately and this means I may not loose interest.

-I have choosen Option B so that I can start immediately.
+I have chosen Option B so that I can start immediately.
 The option also has a better chance of me to continue to have the interest in the project (I loose interest fast and I chosen a two year project!)

-For me, the intention is to imrove my own understanding of the world by the way of Mahabharata.
+For me, the intention is to improve my own understanding of the world by the way of Mahabharata.
 Mahabharata is the ultimate and the largest EPIC and by no means I can have first draft ready in less than 18 months.
 I am targeting 2 years to finish the first draft.

 ```